 All this makes one thing clear.
 Every couple is different, and the ‘right amount’ of sex is unique too.
 We can quote studies and statistics at you all day, but ultimately, sex is between you and your partner.
 It’s best for you to do your own research.

 That begins with open, clear, honest communication about your sex life.
 Forget averages and percentages and talk about what you each want.
 Find any gaps and discuss ways to make sure both of your needs are addressed.

 It can be a Tough Talk, maybe even a little embarrassing.
 But life’s too short for anything less than sex that’s right for both of you – in quality and in quantity.

 Great sex often starts with a great date.
 Make a plan for more (and better) quality time together with Cupla, the shared calendar app designed exclusively for couples.
-Automatic date night suggestions, sync’d to-do lists and integrated goals (with reminders!) make sure you and your partner always have time for one another.
+Get reminders to plan regular date nights, keep on top of your relationship admin with sync’d to-do lists and integrated goals (with reminders!) – so that when you’re looking to have sex – everything is off your plate!
 Trial it now for free on iOS and Android.